-4.1 Compliance with safeguards for the Sustainable Development Goals.
+3.1 See details in the application of the tool and its analysis (Annex 13).Compliance with safeguards for the Sustainable Development Goals.

 In compliance with the application of the tools developed by BCR, the project updated the No Net Harm assessment to the Sustainable Development Safeguards V1.1 assessment.
 The results of the application of this tool allow the following indicators to be identified as potential indicators, which are presented as control or mitigation measures in the implementation of the project.